-- Assessment supports and encourages effective teaching and learning.
+- Supports and encourages effective teaching and learning.

-- Assessment determines the learners’ levels of understanding, using both formative and summative assessment.
+- Determines the learners’ levels of understanding, using both formative and summative assessment.

 Principles of assessment:

-- Assessment is key to planning, teaching, and learning.
+- Is key to planning, teaching, and learning.

-- Assessment practices are clear to all members of the community [teachers, parents, and students].
+- Practices are clear to all members of the community [teachers, parents, and students].

 - There is a balance between formative and summative assessment.